CaddyGlow/cribcall/SPEC.md

 - Runs the PAKE step with stored PIN and `pakeMsgB` to derive `pairingKey`.
 - Verifies `authTag` over transcript.
-- Verifies the `monitorCertFingerprint` in the transcript equals its own certificate fingerprint (binding the PAKE to the QUIC server identity).
+- Verifies the `remoteCertFingerprint` in the transcript equals its own certificate fingerprint (binding the PAKE to the QUIC server identity).
 - Decrements `attemptsRemaining`; rejects and expires after `maxAttempts` or timeout.

 If OK: